dgMello/machine-learning/projects/capstone/capstone_proposal_template.md

 ### Domain Background
 _(approx. 1-2 paragraphs)_

-In this section, provide brief details on the background information of the domain from which the project is proposed.
-Historical information relevant to the project should be included.
-It should be clear how or why a problem in the domain can or should be solved.
-Related academic research should be appropriately cited in this section, including why that research is relevant.
+# Done.
+DELETE BEFORE SUBMISSION

 This project is derived from the computer vision field of research.
 This field is concerned with how computer programs process and analyze images.
+Convolutional neural networks (CNN), which are a class of deep neural networks have been applied to the computer vision field.
+CNN's can be used to solve problems in the computer vision field.
+See researched cited below on how CNN's have been used to solve computer vision problems.

+Face Recognition: A Convolutional Neural-Network Approach: http://www.cs.cmu.edu/afs/cs/user/bhiksha/WWW/courses/deeplearning/Fall.2016/pdfs/Lawrence_et_al.pdf
+MobileNets: Efficient Convolutional Neural Networks for Mobile Vision Applications: https://arxiv.org/pdf/1704.04861.pdf

 On a personal level I love dogs and this is a great way to learn about different breeds.
 I also word for a video security company, so anything I learn here may be able to used for our products.